 Before, I wished I’d have done more: I wish I talked to him, asked him stuff, begged him not to retire yet, shook his hand, took photos with him, asked for a hug, gave him a gift or a letter, the list goes on and on.
 But then, I’ve realized that I shouldn’t devalue the moment by dwelling on regrets.
 That moment was how it should have been and that is the beauty and uniqueness of it.

-Not every racing fan got the opportunity to meet him and I shall forever hold that memory and experience dear in my heart.
+Not every racing fan got the opportunity to meet him while he was still a part of the F1 world, and I shall forever hold that memory and experience dear in my heart.

 We all know by now what happened to him after he left F1 again, this time for good.
-There is not a single day where I wish and pray for his wellness and recovery, as I’m sure thousands (maybe even millions) of his other supporters also do.
+Every single day, I wish and pray for his wellness and recovery, as I’m sure thousands (maybe even millions) of his other supporters also do.

 He’s a man who shared his passion with thousands of others and became an inspiration to so much more.
 Mine is one of those lives he had changed and affected in some way; I will always defend him and wish him well, no matter what.